 Few things are quite as frustrating as dealing with low water pressure.
 It makes bathing more difficult, adds more hassle to washing dishes, and could be a sign that your plumbing system needs some serious repair.
-Whether you’re dealing with cold, limp water in your shower, half bath, or kitchen, low water pressure can be the result of a wide range of plumbing issues.
+Whether you’re dealing with cold, limp water in your shower, half bath, toilet, or kitchen, low water pressure can be the result of a wide range of plumbing issues.
 So if you’re wondering why your hot water pressure is low, here are a few possible reasons.

 What Would Cause Low Hot Water Pressure?